 “That includes people that can’t work because they haven’t got the skills to maintain even an entry level job.
 People with disabilities.
 People where English is not their first language.
 People who are remote.
 People on Centrelink just to complement a very low wage.
 That’s the people that are left behind.”

-MacSweeney acknowledges Aboriginal people and domestic violence victims urgently need legal support, but other vulnerable Australians could not simply be abandoned.
+MacSweeney acknowledged Aboriginal people and domestic violence victims urgently need legal support, but other vulnerable Australians could not simply be abandoned.
 “There are also other vulnerable and low-income people needing help in family law, and they will be left to fend for themselves,” he said.

 The problem is acute in regional areas, Goodacre says, where the safety net of community legal centres and pro bono services is already thin and harder to access, exacerbated by infrastructure gaps compared to the city.